Priyank-Mali/Languages-Notes/Flask Framework/README.md

 7] How does a Flask routing work?

     --> App routing is a technique for mapping a certain URL to a function that is supposed to do a specific activity.
 It is used to navigate to a certain page in the online application.
+    --> app.route(rule, options)
+    --> The rule parameter represents URL binding with the function.
+    --> The options is a list of parameters to be forwarded to the underlying Rule object.

+    --> app.run(host, port, debug, options)
+    --> host
+        Hostname to listen on.
+Defaults to 127.0.0.1 (localhost).
+Set to ‘0.0.0.0’ to have server available externally --> port
+        Defaults to 5000
+    --> debug
+        Defaults to false.
+If set to true, provides a debug information --> options
+        To be forwarded to underlying Werkzeug server.

+8] flask request